Photo Courtesy of KatieThebeau

 Food in the Cayman Islands centers around fresh and local seafood.
 Signature Caymanian dishes are also authentic and delicious.
 One recipe that dates back generations is the Cayman jerk rub.
 Used to spice a variety of meats from pork to chicken, this spicy concoction is made up of allspice berries, hot pepper, thyme, and cinnamon.
 Other specialties range from turtle stew—the national dish—to conch dishes.
 Grand Cayman is known for its farm/fishing boat–to-table brasseries as well as breathtaking oceanfront dining under the stars.
 The liquor of choice on the island is spiced rum, with domestic brands like Tortuga and Seven Fathoms produced on Grand Cayman.

 It's good to understand the ways in which Great Britain still influences the islands in etiquette and customs.
 As in England, the legal drinking age is 18 and open containers are illegal on the streets, beaches, or anywhere that isn’t zoned for consumption.
 In comparison to much of the Caribbean, Grand Cayman is quite formal.
 The restaurants encourage smart casual attire, and visitors should be covered up once off the beaches.
 If you're staying on the islands, be mindful of the days that cruise ships come into port for the day.
-Places like George Town and Rum Point get crowded from the influx of passengers passing through and make the experience a bit more chaotic.
+Places like George Town and Rum Point get crowded from the influx of passengers passing through which can make the experience a bit more chaotic.

 The official language of the Cayman Islands is English (or, really, British English) but you'll also hear plenty of Jamaican patois and slang.
-American citizens need a passport to enter the islands--whether you sail or fly in.
+American citizens need a passport to enter the islands—whether you sail or fly in.
 The standard voltage is 120 volts and outlets take the same two prong plugs as American outlets.